B.A., cum laude, Fort Lewis College 1982

 Professor Victoria V. Vuletich has expertise in legal ethics, the regulation of the legal profession and drafting and proposing administrative rules relating to the legal profession.
 She also has expertise in the restructuring of the legal profession and its implications for the profession and the public.

-Dean Vuletich joined the full-time WMU-Cooley faculty in 2008 after working with the State Bar of Michigan since 1999.
-As the deputy division director of the Professional Standard's Division, Vuletich advised attorneys regarding ethical dilemmas they were facing.
+Professor Vuletich joined the full-time WMU-Cooley faculty in 2008 after working with the State Bar of Michigan since 1999.
+As the deputy division director of the Professional Standard's Division, Professor Vuletich advised attorneys regarding ethical dilemmas they were facing.
 She served as staff counsel to the State Bar of Michigan Client Protection and Unauthorized Practice of Law programs and developed and managed the Practice Management Resource Center.

 She has unique experience in researching, formulating and advocating court rule and policy proposals involving professional responsibility matters.
 She has practiced in state and federal trial and appellate courts, including the U.S. 6th Circuit Court of Appeals.

 Previously, she was in private practice 1993-1999 with Shanahan Hoy & Kremski, in Owosso, Michigan, where her practice emphasized personal injury, landlord/tenant, and family law matters.

 She is a frequent presenter on legal ethics issues.
-Vuletich is former chairperson of the American Bar Association (ABA) Center for Professional Responsibility Continuing Legal Education Committee.
+Professor Vuletich is former chairperson of the American Bar Association (ABA) Center for Professional Responsibility Continuing Legal Education Committee.
 She was a member of the ABA Standing Committee on Client Protection 2004-2008.
 She is a former member of the ABA Center for Professional Responsibility Policy Implementation Committee.

-Most recently, Vuletich was a guest lecturer at Hertford College, Oxford University, United Kingdom.
+Most recently, Professor Vuletich was a guest lecturer at Hertford College, Oxford University, United Kingdom.

-At WMU-Cooley, Dean Vuletich teaches Professional Responsibility and Evidence.
+At WMU-Cooley, Professor Vuletich teaches Professional Responsibility and Evidence.

 Articles (Law Reviews and Law Journals)